 I know some personal trainers actually have a degree in psych and this gives them an advantage over other trainers.
 One good free resource is The Kahn Academy, which has a nice video series on depression as well as a bunch of other things too.

-If you've ever interviewed for a fitness trainer job, you have probably been asked the dreaded question “what do you know about sales?”
+If you've ever interviewed for a fitness trainer job, you have probably been asked the dreaded question, “What do you know about sales?”
 For many certified trainers, the answer is nothing.
-Here's something you need to know; major fitness centers, value trainers withe sales experience more than
+Here's something you need to know: Major big-box gyms often place more value on trainers with sales experience compared to those with just a fitness certification.

-You could have the best fitness certs and education but if you don't know anything about sales and marketing they will pass you over for a lesser experienced trainer who does.
-I don't like this but that's what happens in big-box fitness centers.
+You could have the best NCCA-accredited fitness credential and a college degree, but if you don't know about sales and marketing, they will pass you over for a less experienced trainer who does.
+I don't like this, but that's what happens in big-box fitness centers.

 Why?